 NJ TRANSIT is committed to ensuring that no person is excluded from participation in or denied the benefits of its services on the basis of race, color or national origin, as provided by Title VI of the Civil Rights Act of 1964, as amended.

 Toward this end, it is NJ TRANSIT's objective to:

 - Ensure that the level and quality of transportation service is provided without regard to race, color or national origin;

 - Identify and address, as appropriate, disproportionately high and adverse human health and environmental effects, including social and economic effects of programs and activities on minority populations and low-income populations;

 - Promote the full and fair participation of all affected populations in transportation decision making;

 - Prevent the denial, reduction or delay in benefits related to programs and activities that benefit minority populations or low-income populations; and

 - Ensure meaningful access to programs and activities by persons with limited English proficiency (LEP).

-The Executive Director, senior management, and all supervisors and employees share the responsibility for carrying out NJ TRANSIT's commitment to Title VI.
-NJ TRANSIT's Office of Civil Rights is responsible for ensuring accountability in this commitment, in partnership with all parts of the organization that have responsibilities related to Title VI.
-Also, NJ TRANSIT's Office of Civil Rights receives and investigates Title VI complaints through the complaint procedures process, and responds to requests for additional information about NJ TRANSIT's Title VI Program.
+NJ TRANSIT's Executive Director, senior management, and all supervisors and employees share direct responsibility for carrying out NJ TRANSIT's commitment to Title VI.
+NJ TRANSIT Office of Civil Rights ensures accountability in this commitment, and supports all parts of the organization in meeting their respective Title VI obligations.
+NJ TRANSIT Office of Civil Rights coordinates internally with all appropriate offices in the investigation of Title VI complaints, and takes a lead role in responding to requests for information about NJ TRANSIT's Title VI Program obligations and operations.